Tampa Bay Rays minor league players: K. C. Hunt

-Sean Hunley

-Sean Everett Hunley (born July 5, 1999) is an American professional baseball pitcher in the Tampa Bay Rays organization.

-Hunley attended Mount Juliet High School in Mount Juliet, Tennessee and played college baseball at the University of Tennessee.
-In 2019, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
-He was drafted by the Tampa Bay Rays in the 19th round of the 2021 Major League Baseball draft.

-Hunley made his professional debut with the Florida Complex League Rays.
-He played 2022 with the Bowling Green Hot Rods and Montgomery Biscuits.
-Hunley started 2023 with Montgomery before being promoted to the Durham Bulls.

 Xavier Isaac

 Xavier Francis Isaac (born December 17, 2003) is an American professional baseball first baseman for the Tampa Bay Rays.

 Isaac graduated from East Forsyth High School in Kernersville, North Carolina.
 He was named an All-American in 2022.
 He committed to play college baseball at the University of Florida.

 The Tampa Bay Rays selected Isaac in the first round, with the 29th overall selection, of the 2022 Major League Baseball draft.
 He signed with the Rays, receiving a $2.5 million signing bonus.
 He made his professional debut after signing with the Florida Complex League Rays, appearing in five games.

-Isaac opened the 2023 season with the Charleston RiverDogs and was promoted to the Bowling Green Hot Rods near the season's end, hitting .285 with 19 home runs and 72 RBIs over 102 games.
-He played the 2024 season with Bowling Green and the Montgomery Biscuits, batting .264 with 18 home runs and 78 RBIs over 102 games.
+Isaac opened the 2023 season with the Charleston RiverDogs and was promoted to the Bowling Green Hot Rods near the season's end, hitting .285 with 19 home runs and 72 RBI over 102 games.
+He played the 2024 season with Bowling Green and the Montgomery Biscuits, batting .264 with 18 home runs and 78 RBI over 102 games.
 After the season, he played in the Arizona Fall League for the Mesa Solar Sox.
 Isaac was assigned to Montgomery to open the 2025 season.
 Isaac missed time due to injury, and was placed on the injured list in early July, ending his season.

-Ty Johnson

-Ty Roman Johnson (born September 25, 2001) is an American professional baseball pitcher in the Tampa Bay Rays organization.

-Johnson attended Lawrence North High School in Indianapolis, Indiana and played college baseball at Ball State University.
-He was selected by the Chicago Cubs in the 15th round of the 2023 Major League Baseball draft.

-Johnson started his professional career in 2024 with the debut with the Myrtle Beach Pelicans and South Bend Cubs.
-On July 28, 2024 the Cubs traded Johnson, Christopher Morel and Hunter Bigge to the Tampa Bay Rays for Isaac Paredes.
-He began his Rays career that year with the Bowling Green Hot Rods.
-He started 2025 with the Montgomery Biscuits.
+Following the season, Isaac noted that he had undergone "life-saving" brain surgery.